 5. Vena Solutions

-Vena is ideal for SaaS companies that need the fixed process and planning guidance of pre-built FP&A solutions, or that have the resources to uniquely customize those pre-built solutions for their own needs.
+Vena is ideal for SaaS companies that need the fixed process and planning guidance of pre-built FP&A solutions or have the resources to uniquely customize those pre-built solutions for their own needs.

 Want to see some more?
-Hop over to our guide of the best FP&A software tools.
+Hop over to our guide to the best FP&A software tools.

 That's our mini guide on cash forecasting in a SaaS business.